Sewing Machines with recognizable

 like Sears or Montgomery Wards and other regional distributors

-Franklin, Edison, and others on machines that are pretty much exactly
+Franklin, Edison, Westinghouse, Remington, and others on machines that are pretty much exactly

 the same.
 At other times they picked Patriotic names like

-ago.
-The large sewing machine makers sold their standard
+Bottom line, the large sewing machine makers sold the same

-as that firms house brands with whatever name that distributer
+firms house brands with whatever name that distributer chose or

 wanted.